devops-damm-es/pull-request-restriction/README.md

 Damm DevOps - Gitflow pull request restriction

-This action allow:
+This action allow pull request when:

-- Pull Request from feature/*** to develop
+- Pull Request from feature/xxx to develop
-- Pull Request from develop or hotfix/*** to default branch (usually main or master)
+- Pull Request from develop, release/xxx or hotfix/xxx to default branch (usually main or master)

+And not allow pull request when:

+- Release branch has commits that not in develop branch
+- Source branch has commits behind target branch
 ## Example usage

 ```yaml